Daniel Dae Kim: Early life and education

 Kim was born on August 4, 1968, in Busan, South Korea, to mother Jung Kim and father Doo-tae Kim.
 He moved to the United States with his family when he was one year old and grew up in New York City, and Easton and Bethlehem, Pennsylvania.
 He graduated from Freedom High School in Bethlehem in the Lehigh Valley region of eastern Pennsylvania.

 In 1990, Kim graduated from Haverford College in Haverford, Pennsylvania with double bachelor's degrees in theater and political science.
 While attending Haverford, he spent the 1989 spring semester studying at the National Theater Institute at the Eugene O'Neill Theater Center.
-He later earned an MFA from New York University's Graduate Acting Program in 1996.
+He later earned a Master of Fine Arts from New York University Tisch School of the Arts in 1996.

 Career

-After graduation, Kim made a name for himself playing numerous roles in a wide variety of television programs.
+After graduation, Kim made a name for himself playing numerous roles in a wide variety of television programs and starring in stage productions at Pan Asian Repertory Theatre, The Public Theatre, East West Players, and New Victory Theatre.
 He appeared in CSI: Crime Scene Investigation as a treasury agent as well as episodes of Star Trek: Voyager, Star Trek: Enterprise, Charmed, The Shield, Seinfeld, NYPD Blue, and ER.
 He was a regular on the short-lived Babylon 5 spin-off Crusade and had recurring roles on Angel and 24.
 He also portrayed Dr. Tsi Chou in a 2008 miniseries based on the acclaimed Michael Crichton novel The Andromeda Strain.

 Kim's film credits include a Shaolin monk in American Shaolin (1992), which enabled him to showcase his skills in taekwondo.
 Then came a small part in Spider-Man 2 (2004) as a scientist working in Doctor Octavius' laboratory, and the drama Crash (2004).
 He also had minor roles in films such as The Jackal (1997), For Love of the Game (1999), Hulk (2003), and The Cave (2005).